rsvihladremio/dremio-diagnostic-collector/docs/developing.md

 ## Developing

+### Dependency

+1. Recent verision of Docker up and running
+2. Access to the dremio-ee Docker image
+3. Log into docker using the [docker login](https://docs.docker.com/engine/reference/commandline/login/) command
+4. Pull down dremio-ee with the following command before running any tests `docker pull dremio/dremio-ee:24.0`

+### Scripts

 On Linux, Mac, and WSL there are some shell scripts modeled off the [GitHub ones](https://github.com/github/scripts-to-rule-them-all)

 to get started run